| Learning Module | Learning Units | Learning Objectives |

 - Gain an understanding of File Inclusion vulnerabilities

-Understand how to leverage Local File Inclusion
+- Understand how to leverage Local File Inclusion (LFI) to obtain code

 - Execution